-RLS: Originally, if you're talking in regard to what the bay has become right now, the bay has, basically, become a place for pleasure boats.
+RLS: Growing up I saw a lot of - Originally, if you're talking in regard to what the bay has become right now, the bay has, basically, become a place for pleasure boats.
 Originally, if you go back far enough, the first boats that were here were all commercial boats.
 Everybody made their living either upland doing farming or farming on the water.
-Now, farming on the water, at that time, was not exactly farming on the water because they didn't have the ability to do that.
+Now, farming on the water, at that time, was not exactly "farming" on the water because they didn't have the ability to do that.
 But there were commercial boats who made their living on the water.
 I guess as time went by, there were a number of people that came in from the city, richer families and so on that had different estates around the area.
 They had the ability to have pleasure boats.
 So, there was a mix then between pleasure boats and commercial boats.
 But by and large, they were all commercial boats.
-That's what I saw when I was young.
-It was a much greater number of commercial boats as compared to pleasure boats.
-Then the turnover came through the [19]50s, the [19]60s, the [19]70s.
+That's what I saw when I was young, was a much greater number of commercial boats as compared to pleasure boats.
+Then the turnover came through the 50s, the 60s, the 70s.
 Now, you see it turning over much more to pleasure boats.
-The commercial boats have gone by the wayside, and it went beyond that.
+The commercial boats have gone by the wayside, and well went beyond that.